plotly/plotly_matlab/plotly/README.txt

 0. sign-up (either online or using signup.m)
 1. run plotlysetup('username','api_key') (both username and api_key can be found online!)
 3. call: >> fig2plotly to convert your MATLAB figure!
-4. or call: >> plotly(x,y) with your data!
-5. View, style and share your plot in your browser at Plotly (https://plot.ly)
+4. View, style and share your plot in your browser at Plotly (https://plot.ly)

 See full documentation and examples at https://plot.ly/matlab